vidjil/vidjil/doc/vidjil-algo.md

 ## CDR3 analysis

-The full analysis of clones beyond the `--max-designations` threshold also includes a CDR3/JUNCTION detection and productivity estimation based on the position of Cys104 and Phe118/Trp118 amino acids.
+The full analysis of clones beyond the `--max-designations` threshold also includes FRs, CDRs and JUNCTION detection.
 The detection relies on alignment with gapped V and J sequences, as for instance, for V genes, IMGT/GENE-DB sequences, as provided by `make germline`.
-The CDR3/JUNCTION detection won't work with custom non-gapped V/J repertoires.
+The detection of these regions won't work with custom non-gapped V/J repertoires.

+All of their regions have their start and end position output.

-CDR3 are reported as *productive* when they come from an in-frame recombination, the sequence does not contain any in-frame stop codons, and, for IGH recombinations, when the FR4 begins with the `{WP}-GxG` pattern.
+The JUNCTION's productivity is estimated based on the position of anchor amino acids Cys104 and Phe118/Trp118.
+JUNCTION are reported as *productive* when they come from an in-frame recombination, the sequence does not contain any in-frame stop codons, and, for IGH recombinations, when the FR4 begins with the `{WP}-GxG` pattern.

 This follows the ERIC guidelines ([Rosenquist et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5508071/)).
 When a clone is reported as non-productive, the cause is detailed in the `seg.junction.unproductive` field of the `.vidjil` output and also in some fields of the AIRR output.
 Note that some other software only consider stop codons in the CDR3, and may thus under-estimate non-productivity.
 When the sequence is long enough to start before the start of the V gene or to end after the end of the J gene, vidjil-algo do not consider these intronic sequences in the productivity estimation.

+FRs & CDRs have their start and end position reported, if they were found.
+When a recombination contains a FR or CDR that is too short, too long or has a count of nucleotide that isn't a multiple of 3, a warning is attached to the associated recombination.

 ## Sequences of interest